Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Investigating the reduced behavior

 \section{Investigating the reduced $\chi^2$ behavior}

-The constraints reported in Tab.~\ref{tab:results} show that the $\chi^2$/dof values of the fit for the combined analysis of the four observables would result in a very low probability-to-exceed (PTE) value.
+The constraints reported in Table~\ref{tab:results} show that the $\chi^2$/dof values of the fit for the combined analysis of the four observables would result in a very low probability-to-exceed (PTE) value.
 We investigate here which data points drive this behavior and estimate again the constraints obtained by removing these data points to test the robustness of our joint measurement.
 In particular, we filter out the data points that are more than 2.5$\sigma$ off with respect to the best-fit model.
 These are in total 6 data data points, corresponding to the multipole bins centered at $\ell = 194.5$ for the $C_\ell^{\kappa g}$ ``Low-z" sample, $\ell = 30.5$ for the $C_\ell^{\kappa g}$ ``High-z" sample and $\ell = 12.5, 47.0, 194.5, 224.5$ for the $C_\ell^{\kappa z}$ ``Low-z" sample.

-As already mentioned in Sec.~\ref{sec:results}, most of the tension with the besfit model is coming from $C_\ell^{\kappa z}$ data points; for instance, the $\chi^2/$dof for this observable alone is 105/57 (see Tab.~\ref{tab:results}) and this is propagated to every combination including $C_\ell^{\kappa g}$.
+As already mentioned in Sect.~\ref{sec:results}, most of the tension with the best-fit model is coming from $C_\ell^{\kappa z}$ data points; for instance, the $\chi^2/$dof for this observable alone is 105/57 (see Table~\ref{tab:results}) and this is propagated to every combination including $C_\ell^{\kappa z}$.
 However, the constraining power of the CMB lensing - ARF cross-correlation for our datasets is quite limited and the final impact in the analysis of removing these data points is not significant.
-We list in Tab.~\ref{tab:chi2} the comparison between the baseline joint analysis and the case filtering the 6 data points that are $> 2.5 \sigma$ off from the best-fit model.
-The results show full consistency with the baseline analysis and just a slight enlargement of the errorbars.
-For this case, the $\chi^2/$dof is improved to 236/211, which corresponds to a PTE $\sim$ 0.11, just by removing 6 data points out of 220.
-This reflects that our results are robust enough despite the reported $\chi^2$ values in Tab.~\ref{tab:results} and motivates studies with more datasets to better understand the presence of systematic offsets in the cross-correlations with CMB lensing.
+We list in Table~\ref{tab:chi2} the comparison between the baseline joint analysis and the case filtering the 6 data points that are $> 2.5 \sigma$ off from the best-fit model.
+The results show full consistency with the baseline analysis and just a slight enlargement of the error bars.
+For this case, the $\chi^2/$dof is improved to 236/211, which corresponds to a PTE $\sim$ 0.11, just by removing six data points out of 220.
+This reflects that our results are robust enough despite the reported $\chi^2$ values in Table~\ref{tab:results} and motivates studies with more datasets to better understand the presence of systematic offsets in the cross-correlations with CMB lensing.